-Alvin York was born in a log cabin in Pall Mall, Tenn. on Dec.
-13, 1887.
+Alvin York was born in a log cabin in Pall Mall, Tennessee on December 13, 1887.
 York was one of 11 children who didn’t attend school regularly because their father needed help with the family farm.

-On June 5, 1917, York did indeed receive a draft notice.
-He was required by law to register, but claimed exemption on his draft card by writing, “Don’t want to fight.”
+On June 5, 1917, Alvin York did indeed receive a draft notice.
+He was required by law to register, but claimed exemption on his draft card.

-However, his case was reviewed and denied, as his particular sect of the church wasn’t recognized.
+However, his case was reviewed and denied as his particular church wasn’t recognized.
 Though his initial appeal was filing as a conscientious objector, the draft board said conscientious objectors were still allowed to serve in non-combative roles.

-In November 1917, York was sent to basic training at Camp Gordon in Ga.
-His comrades saw him as odd because he proved to be an expert sharpshooter during training, yet he didn’t want to fight.
+In November 1917, York was sent to basic training at Camp Gordon in Georgia.
+His comrades saw him as odd because he proved to be an expert sharpshooter during training, yet he didn’t want to see combat.

 York spoke with his battalion commander Major G. Edward Buxton, who was a devout Christian and attempted to show York that there was a biblical justification for war.

 York said that Buxton “read other parts of the Bible which he said proved that a man under certain conditions could go to war and fight and kill and still be a good Christian.”